psivatha/imp-mlai-loan-status-predictor/model_card.md

 ## Performance

 **Accuracy:**
 The model achieved an accuracy of 78.86% on the training data.
-However it performed exceptionally well against a construction of unknown inputs with predictions from other models such as Linear Regression and K-Nearest Neighbours.
+However, it performed exceptionally well against a construction of unknown inputs with predictions from other models such as Linear Regression and K-Nearest Neighbours.

 **Validation:** During custom cross-validation, where the predictions of one model was used as validation data for